 - Counties with more than 450,000 registered voters must have 8 early voting centers.

 - State regulations require that the State Board of Elections determine the number of registered voters and provide each county with the number of early voting centers that are required for an upcoming election.
-For the 2014 elections, the number of registered voters was taken, October 22, 2013, or 8 months before the primary election, and these numbers will be used to determine the number of early voting centers for the 2014 elections.
+For the 2018 elections, the number of registered voters will be reviewed on October 24, 2017, or 8 months before the primary election, and these numbers will be used to determine the number of early voting centers for the 2018 elections.

 Early Voting Legislation